4gus71n/fast_hero/README.md

 # Milestones

 :one: Setup the project so I can reuse a Composable view between Android, iOS, and Web.

-:two: Implement a Rust shared library so I can query an API in both Andorid and iOS
+:two: Implement a Rust shared library so I can query an API in both Andorid and iOS.

 :three: Get the Rust shared library to persist something through a SQLite DB.

+# Questions

+- Image loading in Composables?
+How do we handle it across Android/iOS.